MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/Additional Content/extensions/content.md

 UIColor.blueApplicationColor()
 ```

 Oftentimes we use extensions to conform to protocols; we do this to keep our code clean and organized.
-For example, if we had a class named `CustomViewController` (assuming its a subclass of `UIViewController`) and wanted it to conform to the `UITableViewDataSource` protocol, we would define `CustomViewController` as follows:
+For example, if we had a class named `CustomViewController` and wanted it to conform to the `UITableViewDataSource` protocol, we would define `CustomViewController` as follows:

 ```
-extension CustomViewController: UIViewController, UITableViewDataSource {
+extension CustomViewController: UITableViewDataSource {
 //...
 }
 ```